Image to Image / Node.js Reference

 function setHttpsProxy(proxy)

 A proxy server used by the conversion process for accessing the source URLs with HTTPS scheme.
-It can help to circumvent regional restrictions or provide limited access to your intranet.
+This can help circumvent regional restrictions or provide limited access to your intranet.

 Parameter: